 The Carnabys become patrons of Music Venue Trust

-Music Venue Trust, the charity dedicated to championing, protecting and improving the UK’s grassroots music venues, is delighted to announce that up and coming band The Carnabys have become patrons of the charity.
+Music Venue Trust, the UK registered charity which acts to protect, secure and improve Grassroots Music Venues, is delighted to announce that up and coming band The Carnabys have become patrons of the charity.

 They join fellow artists such as Frank Turner, Savages, Enter Shikari, David Gedge (The Wedding Present), Moya, Mark Morriss, Jeremy Pritchard (Everything Everything), John Robb, Neil Hannon (The Divine Comedy) and Andy Dunlop (Travis), all of whom believe passionately in preserving this vital network of venues.